emberjs/rfcs/text/1009-move-deprecation-workflow-to-apps.md

 ## Drawbacks

 For older projects, this could be _a_ migration.
-But as it is additional blueprint boilerplate, it is optional, and `ember-cli-deprecation-workflow` would continue to be a viable option for those already using it.
+But as it is additional blueprint boilerplate, it is optional.

 ## Alternatives